| The last couple of months have been dedicated to bodywork and paint, followed by a further extensive period of bolting

 |

-With the etch pimer in place, all of the seams were sealed and imperfections in the surface filled and rubbed down, taking
+| The locker doors in etch primer | With the etch pimer in place, all of the seams were sealed and imperfections in the surface filled and rubbed down, taking

 care either not to rub through the etch coat or re-etch it if rubbing through was inevitable.
 Other minor impeerfections